jf001z/MessageBoard/README.md

 # Message Board

-This Message Board using Material-UI, Material-Table in front end and express, graphql, MongoDB in backend, The app is using websocket to live update the latest message.
+This Message Board using Material-UI, Material-Table in front end and express, graphql, MongoDB, docker and docker-compose in backend, The app is using websocket to live update the latest message.

 # Required Apps